cfanatic/vsomeip-fuzzing/README.md

 ## Setup

 ***Update on 18.01.2022**: It is recommended to ignore the steps below, and build a Docker image based on the `Dockerfile` instead.
-Perform the instructions in `setup.sh` to get your setup running.*
+Perform the instructions in `misc/setup.sh` to get your setup running.*

 Using the instructions below, you create a Docker container on your host computer in which you perform the build process.

 ### 1. Prepare host